President Halimah Yacob gives in-principle support to draw on reserves for 4th COVID-19 support package

 "We are also creating traineeships and other opportunities for those completing their post-secondary education this year."

-Mr Heng added that the Government will provide additional support for social sector agencies so that they can continue to help the vulnerable amid the COVID-19 pandemic.
+Social sector agencies will also get additional support from the Government so that they can continue to help the vulnerable amid the COVID-19 pandemic, said Mr Heng, adding that all these measures will require a further draw on the reserves.

+READ: Singapore has to move cautiously amid 'hidden cases' of COVID-19 among population: Lawrence Wong

+"The decision to use our past reserves has not been an easy one - we deliberated long and hard on this.
+Our past reserves were hard earned, and we have the responsibility of making every dollar count," he said.

 Even as Singapore prepares to ease some restrictions in phases after the end of the "circuit breaker" period, Mdm Halimah warned against complacency.